jingconan/GAD/README.md

     -   matplotlib [Get](http://matplotlib.sourceforge.net/)
     -   profilehooks [Get](http://mg.pov.lt/profilehooks/)

-if you are in debain based system. you can simple use :
+If you are using debian based system, you can just type:

     sudo apt-get install python-dev
     sudo apt-get install python-numpy
     sudo apt-get install python-matplotlib

-in other system, refer to corresponding website for installation of **numpy** and **matplotlib**
+For other OS's, please refer to the corresponding website for installation of **numpy** and **matplotlib**.

 Usage